-- Target some keywords for SEO: Do a test on a variety of key words and when you find the perfect blend for your blog, add these phrases to you title, meta, and copy.
+- Target keywords for SEO: Do a test on a variety of keywords and when you find the perfect blend for your blog, add these phrases to your title, meta, and copy.
 But don’t completely fill this page or any page with only keywords, as Google will consider the page deceptive and may ignore your site.

-- Show Certifications: Social Media courses, Google Analytics or any other certifications that lends itself to helping you build your followers, clients or fan base, add them to your About Page.
+- Show Certifications: Social Media courses, Google Analytics or any other certifications that lend themselves to helping you build your followers, clients or fan base, add them to your About Page.

-- Add Geo-tag: Great application for SEO, especially if you are selling local.
-If you can’t add this then consider adding in your page, “Located in the lovely area of X, close to shops and parks”, or something like that to increase your keyword on that page.
+- Add Geotag: Great application for SEO, especially if you are selling locally.
+If you can’t add this, then consider adding in your page, “Located in the lovely area of X, close to shops and parks,” or something like that to increase your keyword on that page.

-- Reinforce Brand Trust: Include testimonials, client’s logos and other images on you and your services in your About Page.
+- Reinforce Brand Trust: Include testimonials, clients’ logos, and other images on you and your services in your About Page.
 Even photos of you doing a presentation or at a trade show will help to build brand trust.
-But note that photos needs to tell a story, don’t just put your summer company party if you can’t answer why this helps to build brand trust.
+But note that photos need to tell a story, don’t just put your summer company party if you can’t answer why this helps build brand trust.

-- Link to other pages in your web site: Don’t forget to help your readers move to other places in your web site by linking to other pages including that really good blog posts you’ve written.
+- Link to other pages on your website: Don’t forget to help your readers move to other places on your website by linking to other pages, including excellent blog posts you’ve written.